rylanperumal/hadida_hunter/README.md

    to his research but something went wrong.
 The element which he called "flightonium", got mixed with the food of his hadida subjects.
 The flightonium gave the hadidas super intelligence.
    This made them realize what was happening to them and all of the animals of the world so they set on a mission to take down the human race.
-Now it is up to santiago to take them down or it is all over the human race.
+Now it is up to santiago to take them down.

 # Game Levels
   - Level 1: Scene is setup in a forest, aim is to kill all hadidas